gyab/french-political-speeches-to-JSON/README.md

 - [ ] Send a request by mail when a statement is not fully accessible (text missing for example)
 - [ ] Generate a RSS feed for each new feed
-- [ ] Not generate each new JSON file from scratch, append each time instead
+- [x] Not generate each new CSV file from scratch, append each time instead
 - [ ] Publish the dataset as a Google Sheet